GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 - GUI (pronounced gooey)
   - Graphical user interface
 - WSL (Windows Subsystem for Linux)
   - A compatibility layer allowing Linux commands in Windows.
 Linux distributions are installed and can use most command line features.
-In AAFC only version 1 is approved at this time.

 <br>